Synthetic Difference in Differences: Formal Results

 \subsection{Weighted Double-Differencing Estimators}

-We introduced the SDID estimator \eqref{main_sdid} as the solution to a weighted difference in differences regression.
-For the purpose of our formal results, however, it is convenient to work in terms of an alternative form of the estimator.
+We introduced the SDID estimator \eqref{main_sdid} as the solution to a weighted two-way fixed effects regression.
+For the purpose of our formal results, however, it is convenient to work with the alternative characterization described above in Equation~\ref{eq:tau-weighted-differences}.
 For any weights $\omega \in \Omega$ and $\lambda \in \Lambda$, we can define a weighted double-differencing estimator\footnote{This weighted double-differencing structure plays a key role in understanding the behavior of SDID.
 As discussed further in Section \ref{sec:relworks}, despite relying on a different motivation, certain specifications of the recently proposed ``augmented synthetic control'' method of \citet*{ben2018augmented} also result in a weighted double-differencing estimator.}

 One can verify that the basic DID estimator is of the form \eqref{eq:tau-weighted-differences}, with constant weights $\omega_\ttt = 1/N_\ttt$, etc. The proposed SDID estimator \eqref{main_sdid} can also be written as \eqref{eq:tau-weighted-differences}, but now with weights $\homega^\sdid$ and $\hlambda^\sdid$ solving \eqref{unit_weights} and \eqref{time_weights} respectively.
 When there is no risk of ambiguity, we will omit the SDID-superscript from the weights and simply write $\homega$ and $\hlambda$.